The Case Against Using the 25th Amendment to Get Rid of Trump

 If the vice-president and Cabinet were somehow able to invoke Section 4 without the president getting wind of it first, a second problem is that the president would surely contest it — repeatedly, if necessary.
 Section 4 advocates point to its immediate effect compared to the slow impeachment process, but this immediacy is bundled with a lack of finality.
 To retake power, all the president needs is the support, one time, of more than a third of either the House or Senate.
 The whole process would be wrenching and horribly disruptive.

 A third problem is that Section 4 is drafted less than perfectly.
-The best reading of Section 4’s text — and the clear message from its drafting history — is that when the president declares he is able, he does not retake power until either (1) four days pass without the vice-president and Cabinet disagreeing, or (2) he, the president, wins the vote in Congress.
+The best reading of Section 4’s text — and the clear message from its drafting history — is that when the president declares he is able, he does not retake power until either (1) four days pass without the vice-president and Cabinet disagreeing; or (2) he, the president, wins the vote in Congress.
 But the text is ambiguous on this point and commentators have frequently misread it as allowing the president to retake power immediately upon his declaration of ability.

 If learned commentators have made this error in quiet moments, you can imagine a president making the same “error” in the heat of an attempt to remove him.
 He would have every incentive to do so and, further, to rally his supporters around his misinterpretation.
 What’s more, a president in such a situation would almost certainly fire the Cabinet members who voted against him.
-Creating doubt about who is actually president and who is actually the Cabinet is, to put it mildly, an awful prospect.
-To be unworried about such a possibility, you have to assume that in the middle of such a crisis, the nation and its government would collectively set aside their personal political opinions, carefully consider the dueling abstruse legal arguments, and reach a perfect consensus, all within a few minutes.
+Creating doubt about who is actually president and who is actually the Cabinet, to put it mildly, is an awful prospect.
+To be unworried about such a possibility, you have to assume that, in the middle of such a crisis, the nation and its government would collectively set aside their personal political opinions, carefully consider the dueling abstruse legal arguments, and reach a perfect consensus, all within a few minutes.

-So this is the likely result of invoking Section 4 against President Trump: Vice-President Pence becomes acting president for five minutes before Trump contests the action.
+So, this is the likely result of invoking Section 4 against President Trump: Vice-President Pence becomes acting president for five minutes before Trump contests the action.
 In the best-case Section 4 scenario for Trump’s opponents, Pence stays in control for a week or two until Trump wins in Congress.
 In the worst-case scenario, all hell breaks loose in the meantime.

 Why, Section 4 advocates might ask, does Trump win the vote in the best-case scenario?
-Because the congressional bar is set higher for Section 4 (two-thirds in both Houses) than for impeachment (majority in the House, two-thirds in the Senate).
-Currently, even with every Democratic vote, winning two-thirds of the House requires 40 percent of Republican votes too.
+Because the congressional bar is set higher for Section 4 (two-thirds in both House and Senate) than for impeachment (majority in the House, two-thirds in the Senate).
+Currently, even with every Democratic vote, winning two-thirds of the House requires 40 percent of Republican votes, too.
 The numbers needed for impeachment would be attained long before the numbers needed for Section 4 would be.
-It may be that Congress would only be willing to move down this path if the vice-president and Cabinet kicked things off, but it seems unlikely that Congress would be that reticent at the same time that the vice-president and Cabinet would not be.
+It may be that Congress would only be willing to move down this path if the vice-president and Cabinet kicked things off, but it seems unlikely that Congress would be that reticent if, at the same time, the vice-president and Cabinet are not.

 The drafters of Section 4 did this intentionally, because they did not want Section 4 to be used as an end run around the impeachment process.
-And who in the anti-Trump commentariat or in Congress who would support a Section 4 action but not impeachment?
+And who in the anti-Trump commentariat or in Congress would support a Section 4 action but not impeachment?
 Again, Section 4 is a bad fit for a president who can fire people and tweet; it is exceedingly unlikely that such a president could act so horribly as to warrant a Section 4 action without also acting so horribly as to warrant impeachment.
 By contrast, falling into a coma or going missing are not impeachable offenses; it is for such cases that Section 4 is best left.

-The most common response I have heard to this analysis is that presidents have the power to destroy life on Earth in a matter of minutes, and if that power is held by someone who has lost his marbles, Section 4 is the only way to wrest power from him immediately to save the world.
+The most common response I have heard to this analysis is that presidents have the power to destroy life on earth in a matter of minutes, and if that power is held by someone who has lost his marbles, Section 4 is the only way to wrest power from him immediately to save the world.
 In such a situation, I would concede that Section 4 would be worth using.
 Even with all of Section 4’s drawbacks, the cost of inaction would be too high.

 But what would really happen in such a case?
 Would Section 4 be the only thing preventing the apocalypse?
 Certainly not.
 For the most part, presidents require the assistance of an army of underlings (including, most prominently, the Cabinet) to make anything happen.
 If a president goes mad, his underlings would presumably resist putting his mad decrees into effect.
 If they would not — if they too have gone mad — then Section 4 is probably no help anyway.